HRS05/coursera-test/README.md

 ## Overview
 Here you get to know about a `custom javascript library` to avoid the redundancy in programming and also to provide access of commonly used components.

-## Why someone use this library ?
-The main benefits to using to avoid redundancy like if some needs to place an AJAX call so, he/she needs to write the same code, again and again, I also generalized some mainly used components such as Modal, accordion panel and grid.
+## Importance
+The main benefit of using this library is avoiding redundancy during programming.
+The instruction for using provided features of the library is shown below:-

 * [Ajax calls](#ajax-calls)
    * [Place a call](#place-a-call)